Meghalaya: Agriculture

 Meghalaya is basically an agricultural state with about 80% of its population depending entirely on agriculture for their livelihood.
 Nearly 10% of the geographical area of Meghalaya is under cultivation.
 Agriculture in the state is characterised by limited use of modern techniques, low yields, and low productivity.
 As a result, despite the vast majority of the population being engaged in agriculture, the contribution of agricultural production to the state's GDP is low, and most of the population engaged in agriculture remain poor.
 A portion of the cultivated area is under the traditional shifting agriculture known locally as jhum.

 Meghalaya produced 230,000 tonnes of food grains in 2001.
 Rice is the dominant food grain crop accounting for over 80% of the food grain production in the state.
 Other important food grain crops are maize, wheat, and a few other cereals and pulses.
 Besides these, potato, ginger, turmeric, black pepper, areca nut, Bay leaf (Cinnamomum tamala), betel, short-staple cotton, jute, mesta, mustard and rapeseed etc. are some of the important cash crops.
-Besides the major food crops of rice and maize, the state is renowned for its horticultural crops like orange, lemon, pineapple, guava, litchi, banana, jack fruits and fruits such as plum, pear, and peach.
+Besides the major food crops of rice and maize, the state is renowned for its horticultural crops like orange, lemon, pineapple, guava, litchi, banana, jackfruit and fruits such as plum, pear, and peach.